k3ntako/5th-Dimension-CLI/README.md

 If you want to change the font size, please look at the settings in your Terminal application.

 ### Adding features
 Because the source code is written in Typescript, you need to compile the files to vanilla Javascript.
 Run `npm tsc` and it will compile your Typescript in the background.
 Open a new Terminal window to run tests and run the program.
+Edit the Typescript files in `/src` or `/tests`.
+Do not touch `/dist` as they are the compiled version (plain Javascript) of `/src`.

 ## Testing
 This program was built using test-driven development.
 Mocha, Chai, and Sinon were used to write the tests.
+The tests will run against the code in the `/src` folder, because the tests are also written in Typescript.
+The files in `/dist` are plain Javascript, that is what will be used when you run the program.

 Run tests:
 ```